neonstalwart/dojo.md/dojo/aspect.md

 provides aspect oriented programming functionality, allowing for one to add before, around, or after advice on existing methods.
+## Examples

+*       define(["dojo/aspect"], function(aspect){
+        var signal = aspect.after(targetObject, "methodName", function(someArgument){
+          this will be called when targetObject.methodName() is called, after the original function is called });

+* The returned signal object can be used to cancel the advice.

+      signal.remove(); // this will stop the advice from being executed anymore aspect.before(targetObject, "methodName", function(someArgument){
+        // this will be called when targetObject.methodName() is called, before the original function is called });

 ## Methods

 ### after